 Construction materials engineering and testing (CoMET), generally considered a civil engineering specialty because of its application to construction, encompasses not only elements of civil, structural, and geotechnical engineering but mechanical engineering and materials science along with aspects of the basic sciences of physics (mechanics, dynamics, thermodynamics, and vibration) and chemistry (biology, chemical attack, and corrosion).
 CoMET engineers and technicians are involved in testing, evaluating, and monitoring the variety of materials and processes used in construction to determine specification compliance and performance characteristics.

-Meetings in 2022 are held in person.
+2023 Board Meetings are held in person.
 All members are welcome at board meetings.
 If you need details on locations, please contact us.